Skip to main content

 Free

-For: trying the tool and small networks.
+For: everyday water and liquid work.
 No account needed to solve.

 • Solve your own liquid (hydraulic) networks - no account needed